Mont Durand

 Mont Durand (or Arbenhorn) is a mountain in the Swiss Pennine Alps in the canton of Valais.
 It is located west of the Ober Gabelhorn between the valleys of Zinal and Zmutt.
 The Glacier Durand flows on its northern side before reaching the larger Zinal Glacier.

+The Mont Durant has three significant sub-peaks: the northeast-top pt 3679 m, the south-top Hohwänghorn (3671 m) and, even further south, the Äbihorn (3473 m).